Welcome to the Massachusetts Vehicle Check website for current and prospective inspection station owners and managers.

 |Class D||Commercial & Non-commercial||All||Light-, Medium- & Heavy-Duty||All passenger cars, commercial vehicles & trailers (all trailers, semi-trailers & converter dollies)|

 |Class F||Commercial||All||Light-, Medium- & Heavy-Duty||Commercial vehicles & limited non-commercial vehicles (Mobile Stations)|

 Available Station Licenses

 The Massachusetts Vehicle Check Program has reached a full complement of public light-duty and public mobile inspection stations.
-Licenses are still available for fleet and heavy-duty public inspection stations.
-(Note: these stations are able to accommodate inspections performed on trailers.)
+Licenses are still available for fleet and heavy-duty public inspection stations (Class C and Class E).